-Given the busy lives that we lead and the many tasks we juggle, it is vital that we understand how to relax mind and body but me-time often gets pushed to the lowest priority when we have a To-Do list to tick off.
+Given the busy lives that we lead and the many tasks we juggle, we must understand how to relax mind and body but me-time often gets pushed to the lowest priority when we have a To-Do list to tick off.
 If it seems like you only relax when you’ve finished everything else on your list of chores, you’re not doing it right.

 Why do I have to learn how to relax?
 Shouldn’t it come naturally?

 A common misconception is that you have to wait for relaxation at the end of the day, once your tasks are done.
-But in reality, if you treat relaxation like a technique that you have to learn, you may find it easier to fit it into your life in a practical and helpful way.
+But in reality, if you treat relaxation like a technique that you have to learn, you may find it easier to fit it into your life practically and helpfully.
 We enjoy learning new workouts, new languages, new recipes, and new skills, so why not try learning relaxation and reap the benefits of it?